Tree-Level Color-Kinematics Duality Implies Loop-Level Color-Kinematics Duality up to Counterterms: Example: Yang--Mills theory

-with field content given in \cref{tab:fields:YM} and $g$ the Yang--Mills coupling constant.
+with $g$ the Yang--Mills coupling constant.
 All the fields are rescaled in such a way that the Yang--Mills coupling constant $g$ appears in all interaction vertices; the mass dimension of the coupling constant $g$ is $2-\frac{d}{2}$.
 The curvatures and covariant derivatives are defined as

 As usual, the canonical symplectic form on the field--anti-field space induces a Poisson bracket, which in turn leads to the BV operator $Q_\text{BV}=\{S_\text{BV},-\}$ with $Q_\text{BV}^2=0$.
 This operator acts on individual fields as